Avoid ending up on the credit card reject pile with these tips.

 Here are some important reasons why credit card applications are rejected by providers:

-- Issues with your credit file.
-Your credit file contains your personal and financial history and is often the main thing used to determine whether your application is successful or not.
-Issues with your credit file may include having too many applications at the same time, too many missed payments on bills or loans and other similar factors which present a red flag to credit providers.
-Check your credit file and see if there are any obvious problems with it.
-You can get a copy of your credit file for free through services such as My Credit File.
+- Issues with your credit report.
+Your credit report contains your personal and financial history and is often the main thing used to determine whether your application is successful or not.
+Issues with your credit report may include having too many applications at the same time, too many missed payments on bills or loans and other similar factors which present a red flag to credit providers.
+To see what kind of state your credit file is in, you can check it and your credit score for free with finder.

 - Providing false information.
 In the information age we live in it’s naive to think you can fool credit card providers.
 Out of all organisations who need to ensure they have accurate information, they stand to lose the most if their information is incorrect.
 Even if you do not intentionally provide false information, you may prove yourself untrustworthy to the banks.
-Providers check your financial history through credit file bureaus like Equifax or Dun and Bradstreet.
+Providers check your financial history through credit bureaus such as Experian or Equifax.

 - Your income isn’t sufficient.
 Most cards have a minimum income amount to qualify for the credit card, and if you do not meet this requirement you will not be approved.
 The income minimum may be different for citizens/permanent residents and temporary residents.